muhamedadel2001/Tic-Tac-Toe/README.md

 🔄 Reset button to start a new game

 ## How to Play
+How to Play:

-Launch the app.
+🚀 Launch the app.

-Tap on an empty cell to place your mark (X).
+🖱️ Tap on an empty cell to place your mark (X).

-The first player to get three marks in a row (horizontally, vertically, or diagonally) wins.
+🏆 The first player to get three marks in a row (horizontally, vertically, or diagonally) wins.

-Press the “Restart” button to start a new game.
+🔄 Press the “Restart” button to start a new game.